 Are you looking for a simple SEO for Beginners tutorial?
-If so, then it is possible that you have come to the right place.
+Or maybe you just want your blog posts to show up in Google.

 If you are new to the concept of search engine optimisation (SEO) you may be confused because it almost sounds like a foreign language.

 The reason for this is because many articles use words that are unusual to a conversation in any normal setting.

 Of course, understanding the language only brings you part of the way to helping you to get results for your blog or website.

 To be honest, there are so many bloggers and small business owners who struggle with SEO in a big way which is good news for you.

 You do not need to feel alone or somewhat isolated when it comes to understanding how to get your blog or website to appear in the Google results.

 I will spend some time explaining the basics as best I can with the hope that it will help you to grasp foundational SEO concepts.